 Luke 10:9 Heal the sick who are there and tell them, ‘The kingdom of God has come near to you.’

 These 72 workers then went into the harvest fields proclaiming the kingdom of God with power and authority, reaping joyfully.

 Luke 10:17 The seventy-two returned with joy and said, “Lord, even the demons submit to us in your name.”
 (Does this usually happen with workers today?)

 Thus in both Luke 9 and 10 we see the newly-trained disciples reaping good fruit in harvest fields which were already ripe.
 The well-honed sickle given to them by the Lord—supernatural power and authority over demons and diseases—enabled them to reap plentifully with each sweep of the sickle.

 Moreover, based on a careful study of the miracles performed through the disciples in Acts, we can conclude that the disciples continued to use this very same power and authority very effectively and fruitfully as they reached out to the Gentiles.

-Workers today, however, are generally lacking or not taught precisely how to wield the sharp sickle in their hands which should result in consistent (not simply occasional) miraculous healings as evidence of the gospel.
+Workers today, however, are generally lacking or not taught precisely how to wield the sharp sickle in their hands—supernatural power and authority—which should result in consistent and not simply occasional miraculous healings as evidence of the gospel.
 Many are not even aware of the sickle.
 As a result, they go into the harvest field lacking the very tool necessary for effective reaping.
 At best, the sickle they are using is effectively dull.
 They generally end up preaching the gospel of the kingdom with mostly words alone, sprinkled with a smattering of good works—as in “friendship evangelism.”